Infection protection for your patients

 Median peak IgG levels

-Bar graph depicting median peak IgG levels of CUVITRU vs IVIG 10%.
+Bar graph depicting median peak IgG levels on CUVITRU vs IVIG 10%.

 Geometric mean trough IgG levels

-Bar graph depicting geometric mean trough IgG levels of CUVITRU vs IVIG 10%.
+Bar graph depicting geometric mean trough IgG levels on CUVITRU vs IVIG 10%.

 IVIG=intravenous immune globulin.